-Finally create a different UEM ADMX policy that sets all Microsoft Office configuration ( recovery location) and other applications to use OneDrive instead of the default folder redirection.
+Finally, adjust or create your UEM ADMX policies that set all Microsoft Office configuration ( recovery location) and other applications to use OneDrive instead of the default folder redirection.

 With all mentioned configuration in place, Onedrive should now be fully enabled in your roaming VDI/RDS environment.
 The end-user will have all his data folder redirect to OneDrive or not (if he is not member of the Onedrive group).

 This will give IT administrators more flexibly and methods in fulfilling needs like O365 that end-users have been used to at home, but still have the ability to manage the setup in a corporate environment.
 This will benefit the organization, allowing mobile users to have the benefits of OneDrive when roaming between a VDI/RDS solution at work and a corporate laptop when in the field.

 Configuring printers with user personalization through UEM?
 Click here to read more

 26/06/19 – Added link to machine based installer blog